Kleene-Star/.github/docs/concept/requirement.md

 Successful implementation of the project is subject to several technical and organizational constraints, which are largely defined by the choice of the WebExpress framework and the project goals.

 Technical constraints:
-1. `WebExpress` framework as the foundation: The entire application architecture must consistently align with the models of the `WebExpress` framework.
+1. **WebExpress-Framework** as the foundation: The entire application architecture must consistently align with the models of the **WebExpress-Framework**.
 This specifically concerns the implementation of core functions as plugins (`IPlugin`), the definition of applications (`IApplication`), and the use of central managers such as `PackageManager`, `ApplicationManager`, and `IdentityManager`.
 Development must be carried out in C#, ensuring a homogeneous technological basis.
 2. Data modeling for the IndexManager: To realize the powerful, unified search via WQL, all central data objects (knowledge articles, issues, assets, comments, etc.) must implement the `IIndexItem` interface.
 The fields to be indexed must be carefully selected and, if necessary, annotated with attributes such as `[IndexIgnore]` to achieve an optimal balance between search depth and index size.
 3. Authentication and authorization: External identity services (LDAP/AD, IdPs) are centrally integrated via the `IdentityManager`.
 Access controls are consistently configured in classes (`IResource`, `IPage`, `IFragment`) via `[Authorization]` attributes.
 Roles and permissions must be defined uniformly across modules and consistently with the `IdentityManager`.
-4. Scalability for large data volumes: Although `WebExpress` is designed to be lightweight, the application must be designed for large data volumes and many users.
-This requires careful database planning (the framework itself is database-agnostic) and efficient use of caching mechanisms that `WebExpress` provides via the `[Cache]` attribute for resources and fragments.
-Asynchronous operations for long-running processes (e.g., indexing large data volumes) should be handled via the `WebExpress` `TaskManager` model.
+4. Scalability for large data volumes: Although **WebExpress-Framework** is designed to be lightweight, the application must be designed for large data volumes and many users.
+This requires careful database planning (the framework itself is database-agnostic) and efficient use of caching mechanisms that **WebExpress-Framework** provides via the `[Cache]` attribute for resources and fragments.
+Asynchronous operations for long-running processes (e.g., indexing large data volumes) should be handled via the **WebExpress-Framework** `TaskManager` model.

 Organizational constraints:
 1. Open-source development model: The project will be developed under the MIT license, which requires transparency and community involvement.
 All source code will be managed in a public Git repository.
 Contributions from external developers will be integrated via pull requests following a defined review process.